 Trapping and relocating nuisance wildlife can also complicate matters for you without providing an effective solution.
-With potentially 50-60 squirrels occupying a square kilometer, it is impossible to catch them all.
+With 50-60 squirrels occupying a square kilometre, it is impossible to catch them all.
 Even if all the squirrels could be removed it would not take long for others to move into the space and take advantage of newly abandoned den sites and food sources.

 Some people believe that trapping and relocating wildlife to the wilderness is humane when in reality they could be contributing to suffering and death.
 Here are some more reasons trapping and relocating squirrels is not the right solution:

 Spray foam seems like a quick and easy solution to seal all the holes squirrels seem to slide their way through.
 Unfortunately, spray foam is no match for the strong teeth and claws of a squirrel.
 Since squirrels chew through aluminum and wood to access an attic, spray foam is nothing to them.
 Not only does this waste your time and resources, it creates an even bigger mess to clean up once the squirrels get back inside.

 It is often suggested that squirrels can be scared from your attic with loud music and bright lights.
 These types of remedies should be ignored.
 Any music would have to be played at such a high volume and for so long that it would bother you and family more than the squirrels.
 It is also impossible to fill your entire attic with light.
 With mountains of insulation to build nests, the squirrels easily block it out.